equinor/flownet/docs/configuration_file.rst

 scheme
   The scheme parameter decides how many equilibration regions to generate as input to Flow.
 There are three options.
-With **shceme: global** the model will only have one
+With **scheme: global** the model will only have one
   equilibration region, and applied to all flow tubes in the model.
-With **shceme: individual** all flow tubes in the model will act as its own equilibration region.
+With **scheme: individual** all flow tubes in the model will act as its own equilibration region.
   With **scheme: regions_from_sim** FlowNet will extract the EQLNUM regions from the input model provided, and assign equilibraion regions to all flow tubes accordingly.
   The default value is global.